theturboturnip/mphil-thesis/RISE/3_hw.md

 addresses to access, then rejoins each address with the provenance to access memory.
-When using capabilities, provenance is defined in terms of the base register e.g. "the provenance is provided by capability register X", or defined by the DDC in integer mode[^29].
+When using capabilities, provenance is defined in terms of the base register e.g. "the provenance is provided by capability register X", or defined by the DDC in integer mode.
 On non-CHERI platforms the vector unit doesn't check provenance.

 TODO fixup as an intro to fast-paths